isomerpages/moe-swisscottagesec/_swiss-experience/PDLP@Swiss Cottage.md

 </li>
 </ul>
 <p>When you purchase a PLD (iPad), the PLD will be pre-installed with a Device
-Management Application (DMA) known as Mobile Guardian.
+Management Application (DMA) known as JAMF.
 The DMA has a variety of functions that will support the use of the PLD in the classroom, as well as safeguard students’ cyber-wellness.
 The DMA has 3 main components:</p>
 <p>(a)&nbsp;<strong>Classroom Management Service.</strong>&nbsp;This enables
 teachers to actively monitor and control the student’s use of the PLD during lesson time to improve student management and deliver effective teaching.</p>